 Studying for a degree at the University of Nottingham will provide you with skills and experiences that will prove valuable in any career.
 A degree from the School of Law will equip you with a thorough knowledge of English law and an in-depth understanding of the areas in which you choose to specialise.

-The School of Law has a dedicated Placement and Employability Officer who organises work placement and internship opportunities for students.
-Our work placements and employability programme provides valuable work experience, self-confidence and a practical application of your studies.
+Our faculty work placements and internship programme provides valuable work experience, self-confidence and a practical application of your studies.

 A high proportion of our graduates go on to complete legal training relevant to that of a solicitor (Legal Practice Course) or barrister (Bar Professional Training Course), whether or not they have secured a training contract or pupillage.